GFF logo

-A selection of Niels' Wadington shanks
+A selection of Niels' Wadington shanks: Willie Gunn, Green Highlander, Spey Ghillie, Tadpole

 Danish fly tyer Niels Have - a good friend and fishing companion of mine - ties a lot of classical salmon and sea trout flies.
 And notice: these are flies for fishing, not for framing!

 In preparation for his upcoming trip to Norway he has tied up a lot of flies.
-Amongst those I especially fell in love with these Wadingtons.
+Among those I especially fell in love with these Wadingtons.
 Wadingtons is a traditional English way of dressing flies, where you utilize a special shank in stead of a hook.
 The shank is attached to a treble hook before the fly i tied, and part of the fly - typically tag and butt - will be tied on this treble.
 The connection between the shank and the hook is stiffened with a piece of monofilament to assure that the treble hook will not turn and ride sideways, when you fish the fly.
 See how to fit a treble on a Wadington shank.

 Danish fly tyer Niels Have